dopeboy/curriculum-2.0/units/3-CSS/README.md

 #Unit 3 - Cascading Style Sheets

 ##Synopsis
 This unit focuses on the styling of websites using CSS.
-Beginnning with a General Assembly tutorial and moving str

-This unit begins with an activity to demonstrate the difference between how a human and a program think.
-The first portion is completed without the use of a computer.
-After this, the students begin work on Scratch 2.0.
-Scratch is a block based programming language that allows for visual representation of a computer program without using any syntax.
-Through three quick activities in Scratch the students will obtain a base knowledge in creating Algorithms, Boolean Logic and Variables.
+Through several learning conventions the students will become comfortable with designing a website that includes multiple pages all styled with an external style sheet.
+Next, they will pull from the Bootstrap framework to design resposive websites.

 ##Lessons